TaylorBruun/TaylorBruun/README.md

 Some of my current interests include the basics of managing client identity/connections, backend data strcuctures, and the creative application of random number generation to solve a problem!

-Feel free to contact me via Email, taylorbruun@gmail.com, or searchfor me on slack!
+Feel free to contact me via Email, taylorbruun@gmail.com, or search for me on slack!

 <!--
 **TaylorBruun/TaylorBruun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.